 Goats milk can be great tasting

-I drink the goat’s milk because I really like it.
+I drink goat’s milk because I really like it.
 Goats milk has been given a bad name mostly because of the way that it is handled.
 If not handled correctly and if the animal is not fed properly, it will have a bad taste.
 But then again, nothing can taste better than what you feed it.
 If you feed it weeds, well you get the idea!

 A few tips to make goats milk taste great!

 - So first off what you feed your goats will make a big difference in the way the milk tastes.
 If you feed them weeds, well, that is probably what it will taste like.
 I believe it is important to feed them good quality hay.
 We raise alfalfa hay so that is what mine are fed.
-I also feed COB, (corn, oats, and barley) grain.
-The more grain I feed the higher production, but at the same time you need to be careful not to feed too much.
+I also feed COB, (corn, oats, and barley).
+The more grain I feed the higher production, but at the same time, you need to be careful not to feed too much.
 Grain is high in protein and could cause your goat to bloat, which can be fatal.
 The same is true for alfalfa hay.
 Ours is high in protein, so I am careful how much I feed my goats.
 I have also found with one of my goats when I feed her molasses it will give the milk a different flavor.

 - I make sure to milk it into a glass container.
 I like to use something I can put a lid on so nothing will get into the milk on the way to the house.
 I am a really picky milker, probably even a little OCD about it.